zjb-s/sempra/README.md

 * to latch the selector pane, hold shift while selecting a phrase. press k2/k3 to unlatch.
 * to exit the selector pane without selecting anything, press k2/k3 again, or press the currently selected phrase (much brighter than the others)

-all changes to the previous phrase are automatically saved and can be returned to instantly at any time. phrases are either switched to immediately, or queued to start when the current phrase ends - change this behavior in the params global section.
+phrase are selected immediately when you press them. all changes to the previous phrase are automatically saved and can be returned to instantly at any time.

 ## params